Overview

-Housed within the venerable former Saheb ul-Amr Mosque, the Tabriz Quran and Inscription Museum boasts a priceless collection of Qurans, the sacred scriptures of Islam.
+Housed within the historic Saheb ul-Amr Mosque, the Tabriz Quran and Inscription Museum offers a priceless collection of Islamic manuscripts, Qurans, and Persian calligraphy, providing visitors with a unique glimpse into Iran’s religious and artistic heritage.

 History

-Originally known as the Shah Tahmasb Mosque, the Saheb ul-Amr Mosque dates back to the 17th century during the reign of Shah Tahmasb in the Safavid era.
-Despite enduring significant damage during an Ottoman invasion and multiple earthquakes, the mosque was steadfastly rebuilt each time.
-In 2001, portions of the mosque were thoughtfully repurposed to create the Tabriz Quran and Inscription Museum.
+Originally called the Shah Tahmasb Mosque, the Saheb ul-Amr Mosque dates back to the 17th-century Safavid era, during the reign of Shah Tahmasb.
+Over the centuries, it endured significant damage from an Ottoman invasion and several earthquakes, but it was rebuilt each time with care.
+In 2001, parts of the mosque were repurposed to establish the Tabriz Quran and Inscription Museum, preserving both the building and its religious artifacts.

 Description